Two shadows of a single black hole: Vacuum birefringence phenomena within Einstein-nonlinear-electrodynamics: Introduction

 The results regarding the effective geometry presented in Refs.~\cite{NBS2000,MP2023} consider NED models that depend only on the electromagnetic scalar $F$, in the absence of external electromagnetic fields.
 Therefore, some optical phenomena, such as vacuum birefringence, are absent in this context.
 In this work, we find that, even in the presence of vacuum birefringence, the effective geometry can be interpreted as a nongeodesic curve subjected to a four-force term from the perspective of an observer in the spacetime metric.
 Through an analogy with the motion of charged particles in the spacetime metric, we also show that the four-force can be related to a four-current, which is associated with the nonlinearity of the electromagnetic field.

-Moreover, we consider the Euler-Heisenberg (EH) electrodynamics~\footnote{We emphasize that, although the Lagrangian resembles the EH form [cf.~\eqref{EH_Lagrangian}], here $\mu$ is not taken to be the quantum electrodynamics coefficient, but is treated as a generic free parameter.
-Consequently, the model does not describe the quantum electrodynamics coefficient, but serves as a generic NED suitable for exploring strong-field optical phenomena.}, proposed by Werner Heisenberg and Hans Euler in 1936~\cite{HE1936}, as a sample test to explore the relationship between gravitational lensing and vacuum birefringence.
+Moreover, we consider the Euler-Heisenberg (EH) electrodynamics, proposed by Werner Heisenberg and Hans Euler in 1936~\cite{HE1936},\footnote{We emphasize that, although the Lagrangian resembles the EH form [cf.~\eqref{EH_Lagrangian}], here $\mu$ is not taken to be the quantum electrodynamics coefficient, but is treated as a generic free parameter.
+Consequently, the model does not describe the quantum electrodynamics coefficient, but serves as a generic NED suitable for exploring strong-field optical phenomena.} as a sample test to explore the relationship between gravitational lensing and vacuum birefringence.
 The EH electrodynamics provides an effective action that describes the nonlinear corrections to Maxwell's theory in vacuum, due to the effects of virtual electron-positron pairs.
 This description is related to the prediction of birefringence in vacuum and, for low-energy photons, to light-by-light scattering.
 Concerning our results, we show, in particular, that the vacuum birefringence introduces two distinct light rings associated with the formation of two different shadows.
 Moreover, the effective geometry related to the propagation of light rays typically increases the size of the shadow radius, when compared to the standard geometry, i.e., the geometry perceived by massless particles other than light in NED.
 We also compare our theoretical results with the observational data for the shadow radius of Sagittarius A$^{\star}$ (Sgr A$^{\star}$)~\cite{SV2023}, showing that extremely charged EH BHs are not compatible with the data.
 In addition, we also provide upper limits to the EH BH charge-to-mass ratio.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:ef}, we present the field equations, the spacetime geometry, and the effective geometries.
 Our main results concerning the alternative interpretation of the effective metric are presented and discussed in Sec.~\ref{sec:eg4f}.
 In Sec.~\ref{sec:ehe}, we introduce the EH model.
 Our results for the shadows, gravitational lensing, and vacuum birefringence in the background of the magnetically charged EH BH are addressed in Secs.~\ref{sec:optical} and~\ref{sgl}.
 We end this paper with our final considerations in Sec.~\ref{sec:fr}.
 Throughout this paper we use natural units, for which $G = c = \hbar = 1$, and metric signature $(-,+,+,+)$.